Clinics & Self-Referrals

 We offer a comprehensive service to help you plan your travel requirements including vaccinations.
 Please consult our nurse at least 6 weeks before travelling, as some destinations require a complicated schedule of vaccination.
 Before you come to see us you can access the Fit for Travel website where you can print out your personal requirements.

-Our doctors and nurses give advice on any issues affecting women and this includes contraception, the menopause, prenatal counselling or any other problems.
+Our doctors and nurses give advice on any issues affecting women and this includes contraception, menopause, prenatal counselling or any other problems.
 You can request to see a female doctor if you prefer this.

 Physiotherapy helps restore movement and function when someone is affected by injury, illness or disability.
 It can help with back pain, sudden injury and long-term medical conditions as well as childbirth and sporting injuries.